tylerswartz/ba_fewd/README.md

 <strong>Object Oriented Programming</strong> is a way of defining programs using <em>objects</em>.
 Just like methods allow us to reuse code, Objects allow us to create things that behave in similar ways to each other.
 Objects tie together related behaviors (methods) and data (variables) to match the way we think about things.

 <em>Class</em> is a "blueprint" for an object.
-It defines what an object will look like and how it will....
+It defines what an object will look like and how it will behave when it's created.

 Defining a class
 ```